How Hotel Technology Is Delivering on Millennials Guest Expectations

 LOOKING FOR AN ANALYTICS AND CUSTOMER ENGAGEMENT PLATFORM?

-Proximity MX helps shopping malls gain actionable insights on customer behavior using existing WiFi or Beacon infrastructure.
+Proximity MX helps hotels gain actionable insights on guest behavior using existing WiFi or Beacon infrastructure.
 Request for a free demo by clicking the below button to learn how Proximity MX can help you gain customer insights and engage with them real-time.